What is it?

 Your benefit will be worked out from the information you give us.
-If any of this information changes, you must tell the Income Support Group before cashing anymore cheques or orders.
+If any of this information changes, you must tell the Income Support Team before collecting any further payments.
 If you think there is something we might need to know, but are unsure, tell us anyway.

 What else might I be able to claim?

 Customers in receipt of Income Support may be able to get:

 - free dental treatment